 This can be in the shape of a manual spreadsheet, listing details about the different services your application uses and the connections between them.
 However, in view of the growing complexity of their IT systems, organizations are increasingly using specialist software to map their dependencies.

 Such tools provide information not only in spreadsheet form, but also visual representations of entire application ecosystems.

-This is where application mapping or network discovery tools come in.
+In a complex IT environment, application mapping or network discovery tools, also known as application dependency mapping (ADM), are critical.
 Application mapping can identify and map out all the instances, communications channels, and applications that are being used in your IT ecosystem as well as the ports and services that are being used.
 The best solutions can also quickly and easily define VPCs, subnets, and security groups on cloud providers such as AWS, Azure, and GPS.

 When displayed on an intuitive map, you have a visual representation of your application dependencies that can be shared, examined, or used for planning and troubleshooting.
 This visualization can be used for business strategy, organizing by business context, and prioritizing critical alerts and information in real time.

 - Why is Application Dependency Mapping Important?

 - 4 ADM Methods and their Pros and Cons

 - Application Mapping Technologies

 - ADM Use Cases

 - How to Choose the Right ADM Tool